electro-framework/framework/subsystems/interfaces/Interfaces/Http/RouterInterface.md

 - Compressing the response
 - Anything else related to the request/response lifecycle

-Selenia expands the traditional middleware concept by making your application logic (Controllers or Components) also be implemented as middleware.
+Selenia expands the traditional middleware concept by making your application logic (Controllers or Components) to also be implemented as middleware-compatible functions (or callable objects).

-So, **on Selenia, middleware is a broad concept the applies to anything that processes HTTP requests and generates/modifies HTTP responses**.
+So, on Selenia, **Request Handlers are a broad concept the applies to anything that processes HTTP requests and generates/modifies
+HTTP responses**.

+##### What is the relation between Request Handlers and Middleware?

+Request handlers and 100% compatible with PSR-7-compatible middleware.

+- You can use existing PSR-7-compatible middleware from other projects or frameworks on your Selenia application.
+- You can use Selenia middleware on projects based on other frameworks (or even with no framework at all) as long as they are PSR-7-compatible.

+Nevertheless, on Selenia, request handlers are used on broader context than traditional middleware is.
+They can be used to implement middleware, of course, but they are also used to implement routers, controllers and components.

+So, unlinke middleware (which only implement *concerns* or *aspects*), request handlers are also used to implement application-specific logic.

 You can assemble middlewares into a **middleware stack**, which is a set of concentric middleware layers.

+##### Composing Request Handlers (the Handler Pipeline)

-**A middleware stack is not a queue**; each middleware is implemented as a decorator pattern: it wraps around the next middleware on the stack and interceps HTTP requests and responses that flow in and out of it.
+Traditional middleware is implemented as a decorator pattern: it wraps around the next middleware on a stack and interceps HTTP requests and responses that flow in and out of it.

+Request handlers are composed in a **handler pipeline**.

+Both the request and the response flow from handler to handler on the pipeline until a response is fully generated.
+At that point, the response starts moving backwards on the pipeline, evenutally being modified along the way, until the start of the pipeline is reached, at which point it will be sent to the HTTP client (usually the web browser).

+If the request reaches the pipeline's end without a complete response being generated, the last handler will usually just send back an `HTTP 404 Not Found` response.

+To make the request and the response advance on the pipeline, each handler **MUST** call the next handler directly, by invoking the `$next` argument (the third parameter of a standard/common middleware signature).

-If a middleware does not specifically invoke the next one, that and all subsequent middlewares will never be invoked; the current middleware's response will start immediately moving backwards to the outer layers.
+If a handler does not specifically invoke the next one, that next handler and all subsequent handlers will not be invoked for the current request, and the current handler's response (either the function's return value or the function's response argument) will start immediately moving backwards the path travelled previously trough the pipeline.
-When the first layer is reached, the response will be sent to the HTTP client (usually the web browser).

-On Selenia, middlewares are responsible for providing all the application logic and all HTTP-related logic.

 #### The router middleware

-Selenia has a main, application-level, middleware stack.
-At a specific point on that stack, there is a **router middleware**.
+Selenia has a main, application-level, request handling pipeline.
+At a specific point on that pipeline, there is a **routing middleware handler**, also known as a **router**.

-The router middleware makes the request/response flow into a parallel tree-like structure of routes, comprised of patterns and routable elements (where most of them are also middleware).
+The router makes the request/response flow into a parallel tree-like structure of routes, comprised of patterns and routable elements (where most of them are also request handlers).
+This will be explained further ahead.

-If the request is not handled on that routing tree, it proceeds to the next middleware on the main stack, which usually just sends back a `404 Not Found` response.
+You can picture this as a tree-like structure whose root is attached to a point in the linear request handling pipeline.
+The request/response must flow trought that tree before returning to the main pipeline, where it may resume traveling forward (if there is no complete response to send back) or it may turn back and send the generated response backwards for eventual further processing and output to the HTTP client.

 Now, let's talk about routing.

-### Routes

-A route is defined by calling the router's `route()` method and passing it a routable as argument.

-A routable can handle a single route or multiple routes.

 ### Routables

-A routable is a term that designates a set of types that are allowed to be used as routing destinations and that are interpreted in a type-specific way by the router.
+A routable is a term that designates a set of types that are allowed to be used as routing nodes in a routing tree, trough whom the request will travel, and that are interpreted in a type-specific way by the router.

 A given routable can be one of these concrete types: